raveup/raveup.github.io/_posts/2014-03-01-morrowyellow.md

 outdate: December 2020
 ---

-Founded in 1983 in the North-East town of Verona, after the split of the punk band Eva Brown, by the collaboration between Mauro Marchesi (keyboards and electronics) and Joyello Triolo (vocals and guitar).
+Founded in 1983 in Verona by Mauro Marchesi (keyboards and electronics) and Joyello Triolo (vocals and guitar), after the split of the punk band Eva Brown.

-Morrowyellow debut with an electronic sound experimentation supporting the fascination for the arts and oriental music .
-A study that will lead to collaborations with avant-garde theater and contemporary dance until in 1985, with the entry of Turkish Max (bass and guitar), they begin to feel a certain interest in live appearances.The band recorded a great demo ("My Colours") and few other material all included in this anthology.
-The group disbanded in late 1988, but their great music in still alive on the traces of this wax!
+Morrowyellow blended electronic sounds with the fascination for art and oriental music.
+These experimentations led to collaborations with avant-garde theater and contemporary dance.
+In 1985, with the entry of Turkish Max (bass and guitar), they began to perform live.
+The band recorded a great demo ("My Colours") and a few other songs, all included in this anthology.
+The group disbanded in late 1988, but their great music in still alive on this wax!